SMI/SmiServices/src/microservices/Microservices.IsIdentifiable/README.md

 ### 2. Setup / Installation

-To run IsIdentifiable you must first build the microservice.
-Then download the Stanford NER classifier:
+To run IsIdentifiable you must first build the microservice then download the required data models for NER and OCR.

 #### Downloads